Interview #53 — Omar Sakr

 Interview by Robert Wood.

 Omar Sakr is an Arab Australian poet from Western Sydney.
 His poetry has been published in English, Arabic, and Spanish, in numerous journals and anthologies.
-His debut collection, These Wild Houses, was shortlisted for the Judith Wright Calanthe Award and the Kenneth Slessor Prize.
-He is the poetry editor of The Lifted Brow.

 What did you read growing up?

 I read fantasy novels, primarily, science fiction, comics.
 I was about as far away from what most consider 'literary' work as a body could be, as far from this world as I could go, and I loved it.
 I still do.
 Of course, these days I find the notion of a genre-literary divide to be almost unbearably silly, and so too the idea that a fantasy world is in any way removed from this one.
 Our lives, our world, bleeds into everything.

 Are there any influences that have lingered?
 I am wondering about poems, texts, paintings, movies, songs you have thought about for a long time and that still matter to you.

 Fantasy literature shaped me wholly.
 The old-fashioned epics had plenty of poems, which I adored, but I would argue also that fantasy as a mode is about transformation and so is poetry itself.
 It rearranges the possible.
 It infuses wonder, that principally human experience, into every inch of world.
 Danger, too, though that is less specifically human and more a staple of reality.
 If poetry is the crop I am harvesting now, it has to be said that fantasy prepared the earth.

 How did you come to be involved with writing?